edgedb/edgedb/docs/edgeql/sets.rst

 ----------

 Occasionally in queries, you need to handle the case where a set is empty.
-This can be achieved with a coalescing operator :eql:op:`?? <COALESCE>`.
+This can be achieved with a coalescing operator :eql:op:`?? <coalesce>`.
 This is commonly used to provide default values for optional :ref:`query parameters
 <ref_eql_params>`.